GStreamer/gstreamer/markdown/design/gstbin.md

 A bin collects `SEGMENT_START` messages but does not post them to the application.
-It counts the number of `SEGMENT_START` messages and posts a `SEGMENT_STOP` message to the application when an equal number of `SEGMENT_STOP` messages where received.
+It counts the number of `SEGMENT_START` messages and posts a `SEGMENT_STOP` message to the application when an equal number of `SEGMENT_STOP` messages were received.

-The cached SEGMENT_START/STOP messages are cleared when going to READY.
+The cached `SEGMENT_START`/`STOP` messages are cleared when going to READY.

 ## DURATION

 When a DURATION query is performed on a bin, it will forward the query to all its sink elements.
-The bin will calculate the total duration as the MAX of all returned durations and will then cache the result so that any further query can use the cached version.
+The bin will calculate the total duration as the MAX of all returned durations and will then cache the result so that any further queries can use the cached version.
 The reason for caching the result is because the duration of a stream typically does not change that often.